 - Oceanfront Dining: Restaurants located on the ocean will always have significantly higher prices because of the view.
 Let your guests know they may not be able to see the ocean after 5 or 6 pm because of the winter season.
 Maybe they would prefer visiting for lunch instead.

-- Paying the bill: When going out for a meal or an activity, it's ok to tell your guests, "Let's each pay for our own."
+- Paying the bill: When heading out for a meal or an activity, it's ok to tell your guests in advance, "Let's each pay for our own."
 They may be wondering if they're supposed to buy your dinner or not and they may not order what they really want if they think you or they are stuck with the bill.

 - Nightlife: If your guests love the nightlife and your community shuts down after 9 pm during the off season, try to let your guests know before they arrive.